wqlevi/CAFFE_INSTALLATION/README.md

-# CAFFE_INSTALLATION
+# DIGITS&CAFFE_INSTALLATION
-All the processes are done in enviroment of :
+All the processes are done in prerequisitng enviroment of :
 CUDA 8.0
 OPENCV 3.1
 CUDNN 7.1